redwoodjs/redwood/docs/docs/deploy/vercel.md

 :::tip important
 Since Redwood has it's own handling of the api directory, the Vercel flavored api directory is disabled.
 Therefore you don't use the "functions" config in `vercel.json` with Redwood.

-Also, be sure to use Node version 20.x or greater.
+Also, be sure to use Node version 20.x or greater or set in the function config:

+export const config = {
+  runtime: 'nodejs20.x',
+}

 :::